agilworld/aeon-test-react-native/README.md

 Code challenge #2 you can see `components/navbar/Header.tsx`

+to check mobile view of challenge #2, please open inspector, jump to Three dots button, select More tools menu, find out Network Conditions menu.
+In User Agent section, you can select user agent to iphone or android to simulate mobile view

 ## Challenge #3

 to check code **"Two Sum II - Input Array Is Sorted"** you can see at `utils/twonumbers.js`